Klax (video game)

-Klax is a puzzle video game released in arcades in 1990 by Atari Games while Namco distributed the game in Japanese markets.
-It was designed by Dave Akers and Mark Stephen Pierce.
-The object is to catch colored blocks tumbling down a machine and arrange them in colored rows and patterns to make them disappear.
-Klax was originally published as a coin-op follow-up to Tetris, about which Atari Games was in a legal dispute at the time.
+Klax is a 1990 puzzle video game developed and published by Atari Games for arcades; in Japan, it was distributed by Namco.
+The game was designed and animated by Mark Stephen Pierce, with software engineering by Dave Akers.
+The object of the game is to catch colored tiles moving down a conveyor belt, and arrange them in matching rows and patterns to make them disappear.

-The Atari 2600 version, released in mid 1990, and Fatal Run, are the final releases for the console which was discontinued in early 1992.
+Klax was originally released in February 1990 as an arcade follow-up to Tetris (1989), about which Atari Games had been in a legal dispute.
+It was later ported to several home and handheld systems, including the Nintendo Entertainment System, Genesis, TurboGrafx-16, Game Boy, and Lynx.
+The Atari 2600 version of the game, released in the UK in mid-1990, was one of the final licensed games for the console, which was discontinued in early 1992.